elastic/search-application-client/README.md

 - applicationName: The name of the search application.
 - endpoint: The URL of the search application's endpoint.
 - apiKey: The API key for accessing the search application.
-- params: Additional parameters to be passed to the client.
+- params (optional): Additional parameters to be passed to the client.

 ### Using the Client
 The Search Application Client provides a QueryBuilder class that allows you to build complex search queries: